Laravel-Backpack/docs/3.6/crud-operation-list-entries.md

 <a name="responsive-table"></a>
 #### Responsive Table

-If you CRUD table has more columns than can fit inside the viewport (on mobile / tablet or smaller desktop screens), unimportant columns will start hiding and an expansion icon (three dots) will appear to the left of each row.
+If your CRUD table has more columns than can fit inside the viewport (on mobile / tablet or smaller desktop screens), unimportant columns will start hiding and an expansion icon (three dots) will appear to the left of each row.
 We call this behaviour "_responsive table_", and consider this to be the best UX.
-By behaviour we consider the 1st column the most important, than 2nd, than 3rd, etc; the "actions" column is considered as important as the 1st column.
+By behaviour we consider the 1st column the most important, then 2nd, then 3rd, etc; the "actions" column is considered as important as the 1st column.
 You can of course [change the importance of columns](/docs/{{version}}/crud-columns#define-which-columns-to-hide-in-responsive-table).

 If you do not like this, you can **toggle off the responsive behaviour for all CRUD tables** by changing this config value in your ```config/backpack/crud.php``` to ```false```:
 ```php